tolman42/moose/docs/content/documentation/modules/phase_field/AutomaticDifferentiation.md

 The automatic differentiation will currently complain when taking derivatives of functions that are not differentiable in a countable infinite number of points (such as `int()`), it will however take derivatives of functions like the absolute value `abs()` that are not differentiable in only a single point.
 This limitation is arbitrary and may be changed in future versions.

-The current version of the AD module _does_ support differentiationg FParser objects that have been previously optimized.
+The current version of the AD module _does_ support differentiating FParser objects that have been previously optimized.

 ## Example